|

-VIETNAMESE POETS & WRITERS ABROAD THE WRITERS POST Anthology -- Fiction,
+LISTINGS OF VIETNAMESE POETS & WRITERS ABROAD TWP PUBLICATIONS

 and factual information on contributing authors ---(please find the link below) Published authors and artists featured in